 Shockwave therapy is a very effective treatment modality used by specially trained therapists, sports physicians and orthopaedic surgeons in line with NICE guidelines.
+It is a service offered at selected locations – please check the clinic page for details or check with the office on 01234 339147.

 What is Shockwave Therapy?